leoparente/netbox-learning/netbox-discovery-quickstart/README.md

 ./4_start_network.sh network/srl.clab.yml
 ```

-After a short while you should see a summary on our ContainerLab devices, like this:
+After a short while you should see a summary of your ContainerLab devices, like this:

 ```
 ╭──────────────────────────────────────┬──────────────────────────────┬─────────┬────────────────╮